ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 | 1 |       A |        V|
 | 2 |       A |        V|
 | 3 |       A |        V|

+###
+The experimental data collected proves that the power subsytem correctly supplies voltage and current to the other subsystems.
+In addition, a test was run to see how long the battery was capable of powering the system.
+The battery lasted for **30 minutes** before being unable to provide the current required.
+The experimental data satisfies the conditions laid out in the project proposal for the power subsystem.

 ## Navigation